College and 8th Traffic Calming

 College and 8th Safety Project

 Project Grant Funding: Highway Safety Improvement Program (HSIP) Grant $779,877 and FASTER Grant $300,000 and Multi Modal Options Funds (MMOF) $75,000

 Local Match Total (Half Cent Sales and Use Tax Fund): $1,020,123

 Final design plans are here!
-Construction is anticipated in summer of 2022.
+No bids were received for the 2022 construction season.
+Construction is anticipated in the summer of 2023.

 The 90% design plans, found here, have been reviewed by the Colorado Department of Transportation.

 A public meeting was held on August 30, 2021, to provide information on the 60% design plans and receive feedback from the public.
 PowerPoint slides from the meeting are available in Spanish here and in English here.
 The meeting was held virtually and audio from the meeting can be found below.